-Boards and committees are a great volunteer option if you prefer to serve long-term in more of a planning capacity.
-You can join an event committee to support a fundraiser, join your alma mater’s alumni committee, or get involved with other specialized groups (for example, Big Brothers Big Sisters has a volunteer committee specifically for young professionals.)
+Boards and committees are a great option if you prefer to serve in more of a planning capacity.
+Join an event committee to support a fundraiser, or your alma mater’s alumni committee.
+Or, get involved with other specialized groups like Big Brothers Big Sisters, who have a volunteer committee specifically for young professionals.

 4. Back-End Support

 “With organization comes empowerment.” — Lynda Peterson

 Events and direct service are highly visible ways to get involved.
 But organizations need back-end office support too!
 This can be anything: archiving folders, entering data into their operating system, building a website, balancing their books, or navigating a social media strategy.

 “The heart that gives, gathers.” — Lao Tzu

-Donating is a simple and flexible way to support a cause.
-If you have clothes that you no longer need, consider bringing them to a Goodwill or Salvation Army instead.
-For thanksgiving, drop off some non-perishables at your local food bank.
+Donating is a simple, flexible way to support a cause.
+Bring those unwanted (but still decent condition) clothes to your nearest Goodwill or Salvation Army.
+Drop off some non-perishables at your local food bank.
 You can even travel to your nearest Red Cross to give blood.
-Take your impact a step further and round up some neighbors and friends to join you!
+Take your impact a step further and round up some neighbors & friends to join you!

 Whether you’re donating physical items or actual cash, your gift matters.

 “Fundraising is the gentle art of teaching the joy of giving”. — Henry Rosso

-It may be last on the list, but fundraising is a profoundly important avenue for giving back, because nonprofits will always need money to do their work.
-In fact, many boards, committees and charity events are assembled with this purpose in mind.
+This is a profoundly important avenue for giving back, because nonprofits will always need money to do their work.
+In fact, many boards, committees and charity events are assembled with this purpose in mind!

-Tip: Some corporations encourage employee giving to charities, and might even match what you give (in time or money) to an organization.
-Check with your HR rep to see what sorts of programs are in place and how you can add a charity to their radar.
+*Tip:* Some corporations encourage employee giving to charities, and might even match what you give (in time or money) to an organization!
+Check with your HR rep to see what programs are already in place.

-This list can’t capture the entire world of volunteer opportunities available, but if you don’t know where to begin, this is a great place to start.
+This list doesn’t capture the entire world of volunteer opportunities available.
+But it’s still a great starting point!
 Then, once you’ve found the perfect opportunity, make sure you really rock it.